BagToad/GamerPals.xyz/content/docs/info/rules.md

 - discussion of sex acts without any meaning aside from being directly sexual.
 - lengthy discussion lingering on sexual themes.
 Moderators reserve the right to move the conversation along.
 - flirtatious sexual innuendo directed towards any person including themselves.
-- nonconsensual sexual commentary towards any person.
+- non-consensual sexual commentary towards any person.

 Staff will have the final say in what crosses the lines.
 Not sure?
 Send it to a staff member in a ticket first.